Multi-site modelling and reconstruction of past extreme skew surges along the French Atlantic coast: Results

 As outlined in Section~\ref{sec:mgp_proc}, computing the normalizing constant in the denominator is not required for applying the rejection sampling method.
 However, approximating this constant can significantly enhance computational efficiency by ensuring the resulting function closely approximates a valid density.
 In our implementation, we use the numerical routine \textsc{integrate} to compute this approximation.
 For the dominant densities required in the rejection sampling method, we employ Student-t distributions, which have heavier tails than the densities of $h_T$.
 These distributions are centred at the mean of $e({X_{B,i}}) - e(t_B)$ and $e({X_{N,i}}) - e(t_N)$, that is, at $\big(e({X_{B,i}}) - e(t_B) + e({X_{N,i}}) - e(t_N)\big)/2$.

-The generated values in exponential scale are then backtransformed to original scale via the inverse function $e^{-1}_{\sigma_Y,\xi_Y,\kappa_Y}(\cdot+e(t_Y))$.
+The generated values on exponential scale are then backtransformed to original scale via the inverse function $e^{-1}_{\sigma_Y,\xi_Y,\kappa_Y}(\cdot+e(t_Y))$.
 Point estimates are obtained as Monte Carlo averages over the 100 generated values.
-The right column of Figure~\ref{fig:qqplot_tudy_ss} presents a QQ-plot comparing the observed values with the predicted skew surge exceedances, while Figure~\ref{fig:pred_tudy} illustrates the predicted curves along with 0.95-bootstrap prediction confidence intervals computed from the generated sample for the years 1989, 1978, and 1977.
-The 0.95-coverage probability for these intervals is 0.89 for skew surges, where the 0.95-coverage probability is defined as the proportion of test observations that fall within the computed 0.95-prediction confidence intervals.
+The right column of Figure~\ref{fig:qqplot_tudy_ss} presents a QQ-plot comparing the observed values with the predicted skew surge exceedances, while Figure~\ref{fig:pred_tudy} illustrates the predicted curves for the years 1989, 1978, and 1977{, along with 0.95 simulation-based predictive intervals.
+These intervals correspond to the 0.025 and 0.975 empirical quantiles computed from the set of predictions produced by the MGPRED procedure at each point.} The 0.95-coverage probability for these intervals is 0.89 for skew surges, where the 0.95-coverage probability is defined as the proportion of test observations that fall within the computed 0.95-prediction confidence intervals.